 The presence, in person or by Proxy, of the holders of one-third of the shares of the Common Stock entitled to vote at the Annual Meeting will constitute a quorum.
 Assuming a quorum is met, the two nominees receiving a plurality of the votes of the shares of Common Stock present in person or by Proxy at the Annual Meeting and entitled to vote on the election of directors will be elected as directors.
 The affirmative vote of the holders of a majority of shares of Common Stock represented and voting at the meeting will be required to ratify the appointment of BDO as our independent auditors.
+The affirmative vote of the holders of seventy-five percent of shares of Common Stock represented and voted at the meeting will be required to approve the voluntary cancellation of the Company's Common Stock from trading on the Alternative Investment Market of the London Stock Exchange.

-With regard to the election of directors, votes may be cast in favor or withheld.
+With regard to the election of directors, votes may be cast in favour or withheld.
 Votes that are withheld and broker non-votes, if any, will be counted for purposes of determining the presence or absence of a quorum, but will have no effect on the election of directors.
 You may vote either for or against or abstain from voting on the proposal to ratify the selection of BDO as our independent auditors.
+If you abstain from voting on this proposal, it will have the same effect as a vote against the proposal.
+You may vote either for or against or abstain from voting on the proposal to voluntarily cancel the trading of the Company's Common Stock on the Alternative Investment Market of the London Stock Exchange.
 If you abstain from voting on this proposal, it will have the same effect as a vote against the proposal.

-Unless specified otherwise, the Proxies will be voted FOR the election of all the nominees to serve as directors of the Company until the annual meeting in 2007 and until their successors are duly elected and qualified and FOR the ratification of the appointment of BDO as our independent auditors.
+Unless specified otherwise, the Proxies will be voted (i) FOR the election of all the nominees to serve as directors of the Company until the annual meeting in 2007 and until their successors are duly elected and qualified, (ii) FOR the ratification of the appointment of BDO as our independent auditors and (iii) FOR the voluntary cancellation of the Company's Common Stock from trading on the Alternative Investment Market of the London Stock Exchange.
 In the discretion of the Proxy holders, the Proxies will also be voted for or against such other matters as may properly come before the Annual Meeting.
 Management is not aware of any other matters to be presented for action at the Annual Meeting.